aralroca/aralroca.com/posts/cat-dog-classifier.md

 - Recopilate our custom dataset
 - Use an existing dataset

-For this tutorial, I'm going to use this dataset from Kaggle, with 10.000 images of cats/dogs:
+For this, I'm going to use this dataset from Kaggle, with 10.000 images of cats/dogs:

 - https://www.kaggle.com/tongpython/cat-and-dog

 Thus, you only need to donwload it.

 > **Note:** On [Kaggle](https://www.kaggle.com/datasets) you'll find a lot of available datasets, its a good place to search for data.
-For our purposes, we'll choose an small dataset of 218MB.
+For our purposes, we'll choose a small dataset of 218MB.
 I recommend using one not too big at least for now, so you won't end up with your device's resources.

 ## Training the model